Blosc/bloscpack/README.md

     -h, --help            show this help message and exit --version             show program's version number and exit --verbose             be verbose about actions
+    --force               disable overwrite checks for existing files (use with caution)
     -c, --compress        perform compression on <file>
     -d, --decompress      perform decompression on <file>